MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 > [!Video https://www.microsoft.com/videoplayer/embed/RE5azzg]

 ## SDI Landing Page
-SDI landing page consists of favorite KPI’s and supply chain maps.
-The user can choose any three KPI’s from the persona pages.
-The user can choose all three favorite KPI’s from one persona or from multiple persona pages.
-The user must click on the pin icon  on the top right corner of the KPI’s in the persona pages to add it as favorite KPI’s on the landing page.
+SDI landing page consists of favorite KPIs and supply chain maps.
+The user can choose any three KPIs from the persona pages.
+The user can choose all three favorite KPIs from one persona or from multiple persona pages.
+The user must click on the pin icon on the top right corner of the KPIs in the persona pages to add it as favorite KPIs on the landing page.

 ![Landing page for the Supply & demand insights module.](media/SDI-Landing-Page.png)